miquelvir/lsds-2025/projects/1-hdfs/README.md

 Use [rocketry](https://rocketry.readthedocs.io/en/stable/cookbook/fastapi.html) to report the blocks that each `datanode` has every 30 seconds to the `namenode`:
 - Add an endpoint in the API of the `namenode` that allows removing a file.
 - Add an endpoint in the API of the `namenode` to receive the block reports.
-- The `namenode` must answer the request with any blocks which should be removed (if the file has been removed and is no longer in `files.json`) or added (if the block is in `files.json` but the datanode does not have it).
-- The `datanode` should then remove all blocks that have been indicated for removal by the `namenode`.
-- Also, the `datanode` should then copy all blocks that have been indicated for addition by the `namenode` from another datanode that has a replica.
+- The `datanode` should then copy all blocks that have been indicated for addition by the `namenode` from another datanode that has a replica.

-### [AD0Q3] Implement an asyncronous replication strategy
+### [AD0Q3] Implement write pipelines

-_Depends on: AD0Q2_

 Instead of having the client PUT each replica to each `datanode` one by one, PUT it only to the first replica.
-Then, when the `namenode` answers a block report with a missing block, each `namenode` can fetch it from the first replica.
+Then, the `datanode` writes it to the next one in the pipeline.

 ### [AD0Q4] Analyzing parameters